-Implementation of the International Financial Reporting Standards - IFRS international standards at world level regarding accounting, financial information disclosure and ensuring the accuracy of the information.
-Consequently, the National Government issued Decree 2784 of December 28, 2012, which regulates said Law, and includes a new regulatory technical framework for the preparers of financial information that make up Group 132.
+Implementation of the International Financial Reporting Standards - IFRS the accuracy of the information.
+Consequently, the National Government issued Decree 2784 of December 28, 2012, which regulates said Law, and includes a new regulatory technical framework for the preparers of financial information that make up Group 1.